 I point to three added efforts that show the College’s continued efforts to provide students with useful experiences.
 First, the new location of the Murray Investment Room along with the installation of a Bloomberg Terminal allowed more students to be involved with managing the TVA Investment Challenge portfolio of over $500,000.
 These facilities also saw the first students earning Bloomberg Certification and helped Andrew Terrell (May 2017 Accounting and Finance double major) to pass the Chartered Financial Analyst Association’s Level I exam in December.

 Third, the College is seeing its efforts to boost internships making steady progress.
 The College’s REED Center has a new internship liaison who is helping to connect students and potential sponsors.
 Also, the College will have a uniform internship application form in place for the 2017-2018 academic year.
 That step may not sound too amazing, but it has been very surprising how long the process has taken.
 The College is also able to draw on the greatly expanded Career Planning and Development Office to locate added future internship sponsors.

 Join us within CBGA to find a way to make a living at what you love to do.
-We emphasize “student-focused excellence” via student-faculty interaction and experiential learning opportunities like the TVA Investment Fund along with internships, conference participation, travel study, and more.
+As you should note from the above, we emphasize student-focused excellence via student-faculty interaction and experiential learning opportunities.
 At UT Martin, your professors will know your name, you will get academic accountability, and you can make a significant start toward your professional life.